-In March this year, WideFind's local positioning system has been utilized by Luleå university of technology (LTU) to demonstrate tunnel positioning for the SIMS Mining project.
+In March this year, WideFind's positioning system has been utilized by Luleå University of Technology (LTU) to demonstrate tunnel positioning for the SIMS Mining project.
 In the video, produced by the Control Engineering Group at LTU, WideFind’s positioning system is featured tracking vehicles, people, and drones.

 WideFind has attended a two-day forum organised by the Global Mining Guidelines Group at Luleå University of Technology.
 At the forum, issues such as autonomous mining, interoperability, and digital mines were discussed by prominent people from the mining industry.
 The event gathered industry representatives from all over the world.
-From the discussions at the forum it is evident that positioning technology can contribute substantially to the efficiency of mining operations and to the safety of miners.
+From the discussions at the forum it is evident that positioning technology can contribute substantially to the safety of miners and the efficiency of mining operations.

 The positioning modules of WideFind have been the fundamental positioning infrastructure for enabling autonomous collaborative aerial inspection of a wind turbine at Skellefteå Kraft in Sweden.
 In the field trials the WideFind system has delivered positioning with an accuracy of a few centimeters, which enabled autonomous flying of the drones around the wind turbine.

 Such positioning solutions are ideal for areas or infrastructures that have no sufficient good visual features for allowing successful visual odometry on the drones, while this demonstration is among the few, if not the unique, in the field of real life flying of autonomous drones with reliable and fast accuracy of a few centimeters.